HomeDocumentation

 StatusMeaning

-InvestigatingSomeone is actively looking into it
+InvestigatingSomeone is working on it

 ResolvedThe issue has been addressed